Keynote Systems: History

-and launched Streaming Perspective product in 2000.
+the company went public on NASDAQ on September 24, 1999.
+The company claimed corporate customers including American Express, BP, Caterpillar, Disney, eBay, E*TRADE, Expedia, Microsoft, Sony Ericsson, Sprint, T-Mobile, Verizon and Vodafone.

 In 2001, Keynote added Google to Business 40 Internet Performance index.

-In 2002, Keynote won InternetWeek's ‘Best of Breed’ award and was named the 13th fastest growing North American tech company.
+In 2002, Keynote was named the 13th fastest growing North American tech company.
+In 2002, Keynote won InternetWeek's "Best of Breed" award.

 In 2003, the company offered to buy back 7.5 million of its shares, or about 33 percent, for $71.3 million.

-In 2004, Keynote introduced Performance Authority which were email alerts to warn public of internet threats.

-In 2005 Keynote and Zandan announce product-development and marketing partnership.
+In 2005, Keynote and Zandan announce product-development and marketing partnership.

-In 2007, Keynote joined Russell 3000 index.
-Keynote's Voice Perspective Service was also named one of the top 25 innovations of 2007 by VoIP News and launched Web Site Performance index for the 2008 Olympics.
+In 2007, Keynote joined Russell 3000 index. and launched Web Site Performance index for the 2008 Olympics.
 Keynote also introduced KITE (Keynote Internet Testing Environment) and launched MITE (Mobile Internet Testing Environment), a desktop based mobile testing.
-Keynote Systems won Gold Mobile Star Award for mobile application testing.
+Keynote's Voice Perspective Service was named one of the top 25 innovations of 2007 by VoIP News.

 In 2009, Keynote Systems introduced Mobile Application Perspective 3.0, a real time operational monitoring for text messaging.

-Keynote MITE won Jolt Product Excellence Award.
+The company acquired RedAlert in 2000, Envive and OnDevice in 2001, NetMechanics, Streamcheck, and Enviz in 2002, Xaffire's Insight Service Suite in 2003, Hudson-Williams NY and Vividence in 2004, Hudson-Williams Europe and GomezPro Business Unit in 2005, Keynote Sigos in 2006, Zandan in 2008, and DeviceAnywhere in 2011.

-In August, 2013, private equity firm, Thoma Bravo, acquired Keynote Systems for about $395 million.
+In August, 2013, private equity firm Thoma Bravo acquired Keynote Systems for about $395 million.

 In June 2015, Keynote Systems merged with Dynatrace, the latter having John Van Siclen as acting CEO.